martinsolent/bdats_2/docs/portfolio/software_portfolio.md

 ### Appendix C

-**KSB Professional Discussion underpinned by a portfolio Mapping Block**
+**KSB Professional Discussion underpinned by a portfolio Mapping Blocks**

 KSB mapping blocks are tools used to align portfolio evidence with the specific Knowledge, Skills, and Behaviours (KSBs) required by the assessment criteria.
 These blocks play a crucial role in ensuring that each item in the portfolio clearly demonstrates how it meets the relevant standards.